- Learn about effective manual handling risk assessments to help protect employees.

 - What information do they need to know to safely complete the task?

 Understanding what is being handled or moved is vital for safely completing the task.
-The load should be properly assessed – including looking at its contents to see if they are dangerous or bulky, and its physical containers such as if they have carrying handles and the indication of weight.
+The load should be properly assessed, including looking at its contents to see if they are dangerous or bulky and its physical containers (for example, are there carrying handles?)
 Examine how the load is secured, and how the weight is distributed.
 Assess if the contents are likely to move during handling and what the implications would be.

-When assessing the LOAD stage of TILE manual handling, you should consider:
+When assessing the LOAD stage of TILE manual handling, you should think about:

-- Load contents – is it hazardous, such as containing chemicals?
+- Load contents.
+Is it hazardous?
 Is there a risk of spillage, for example?

 - Weight of the load.

-- The challenges in moving the load, such as sharp edges, unstable or unsecured contents, or its impact on visibility?
+- The challenges in moving the load, such as sharp edges, unstable or unsecured contents, or the impact on visibility.

-Manual handling a load through a factory, office or warehouse can involve changes in flooring, access ramps and corridors, which means assessing the entire environment is essential to minimise risk.
-This involves examining how the environment, such as flooring, lighting, ventilation and humidity can affect the task.
-From potential trip hazards to access to light or shutter switches, it’s vital the entire route is planned so you can safely navigate the environment.
+Manual handling a load through a factory, office or warehouse can involve different types and levels of flooring, access ramps, steps, and narrow corridors.
+This means assessing the entire environment is essential to minimise risk.
+Assessment may include examining how the environment, such as flooring, lighting, ventilation and humidity can affect the task.
+From potential trip hazards to access to light or shutter switches, it is vital the entire route is planned so you can safely navigate the environment.

 - The state of the ground – is the floor slippery or uneven?
 How stable is it and are there any slopes or inclines to navigate?